randombits-dev/randombits/src/snippits/font-studio/index.md

 * Ability to upload custom fonts
 * Fun special effects

 You can purchase Premium within the Canva app.

+**Please note that having a subscription to Canva Pro does not give you access to FontStudio Premium.** Since I am an independent developer and do not receive money from Canva to support my app, I am charging a small fee to access premium features.